 1. That the activity is compatible with safety, health and public peace,

-2. That your project is real and economically viable (with a certificate for proof)
+2. That your project is real and economically viable (with a certificate for proof.
+This is given by the Interior Ministry of the French Government)

-3. That you have €20,147.40 in resources for yourself on top of what is need for the project
+3. That you have €20,147.40 in resources for yourself on top of what is needed for the project

-The Entrepreneur/Profession libérale eligibility criteria include that you can prove :
+The Entrepreneur/Profession libérale eligibility criteria includes that you can prove :

 3. That you have €20,147.40 in resources for your project and sufficient remuneration

-TL;DR, Pros and Cons of the passeport talent visa
+Pros and Cons of the Passeport talent Création d’entreprise visa

-The main pros of the Passeport Talent visa over the Entrepreneur/Profession Libérale:
+The main pros of the Passeport Talent visa over the Entrepreneur/Profession Libérale visa:

 1.One application counts for the whole family.
-If you are applying for a passeport talent, your spouse can automatically work thanks to your visa – by the way – same sex marriages are 100% recognised in France.
-Your children will be able to apply for residency up to 21 years old.
-After 21, you will have to analyse your specific case and see if they are still covered by your own visa.
+If you are applying for a passeport talent, your family is eligible for the Carte de séjour “talent famille. ” This means that your spouse will automatically be able to work thanks to your visa–note that same sex marriages are 100% recognized in France.
+Your children, aged 21 and below, will also be able to apply for residency.
+After 21, you will need to analyze your specific case to see if they are still covered by your own visa.

-In contrast the Entrepreneur/Profession Libérale will only support one person, unless the spouse is also going to be a part of the business.
-Otherwise the spouse and any kids will have to come on a visitor’s visa and not be eligible to work.
+In contrast, the Entrepreneur/Profession Libérale visa only supports the holder unless the spouse is also going to be a part of the business.
+Otherwise, the spouse and any kids will have to come on a visitor’s visa which does not grant eligibility to work.

 2.The passeport talent is a multi-year visa.
-You will probably (but not always) start having a Visa de Long Sèjour Valent Titre de Sèjour (or VLS-TS) for the first year, and then you can obtain a 4 year carte de sèjour (residency card).
-However, there are exceptions.
+You will probably (but not always) start by having a Visa de Long Séjour Valent Titre de Séjour (or VLS-TS) for the first year, and then you can obtain a 4-year carte de séjour (residency card).
+For the most part, the carte de séjour : Passeport talent Création d’entreprise is pluriannual.
+However, with the French bureaucracy, there are always exceptions.

-As mentioned before the Entrepreneur/Profession Libérale will generally require yearly trips to the immigration office to apply for a residency card after your first year, then to renew said card every year.
-This is itself may be worth 30k!
+As mentioned before, the Entrepreneur/Profession Libérale will generally require yearly trips to the immigration office to apply for a residency card after your first year and then to renew said card every year.
+This in itself may be worth the 30k investment!

-The main con of the passeport talent is:
+The main con of the Passeport Talent visa:

 FAQs